hashicorp/consul/website/source/docs/agent/http/health.html.markdown

 ### <a name="health_state"></a> /v1/health/state/\<state\>

-This endpoint is hit with a GET and returns the checks in the state provided on the path.
+This endpoint is hit with a `GET` and returns the checks in the state provided on the path.
 By default, the datacenter of the agent is queried;
-however, the dc can be provided using the "?dc=" query parameter.
+however, the `dc` can be provided using the `?dc=` query parameter.

-Adding the optional "?near=" parameter with a node name will sort the node list in ascending order based on the estimated round trip time from that node.
-Passing "?near=_agent" will use the agent's node for the sort.
+Adding the optional `?near=` parameter with a node name will sort the node list in ascending order based on the estimated round trip time from that node.
+Passing `?near=_agent` will use the agent's node for the sort.

 The supported states are `any`, `passing`, `warning`, or `critical`.